jcheng2020-github/vexServo-for-a-claw-with-Vex-2-Wire-Motor-393-control/README.md

 7.2 V DC power supply required from the orange pin to the black pin of the VEX Motor Controller 29.

 The white pin of the VEX Motor Controller 29 is for a control signal.

+setting the gripper to catch state manually is required initally.